axelhahn/multidoc-generator/docs/30_Configuration.md

 * repo - url to a git repo; it will be cloned in ./tmp/ and Daux will be used to generate its docs below public_html/[NAME]

+OR

+* subdir - static, already existing subdir in public_html to be added in index too

-There are some overrides for ./tmp/[NAME]/docs/config.json.
+There are defaults that will be overrided by ./tmp/[NAME]/docs/config.json.

 * title - title of a project
 * descr - description of a project